A course for those newly exposed to industrial hygiene responsibilities or in need of a foundational skill refresher.

-Gain exposure to the broad field of industrial hygiene through sampling and workshop sessions, hands-on lab experiences, demo sessions, and problem-solving exercises.
-This four-day course is not only designed for OEHS professionals new to industrial hygiene or who have newly acquired IH responsibilities, but also serves as an excellent refresher.
+Gain exposure to industrial hygiene's broad field through sampling and workshop sessions, hands-on lab experiences, demo sessions, and problem-solving exercises.
+This course is not only designed for OEHS professionals new to industrial hygiene or who have newly acquired IH/OEHS responsibilities but also serves as an excellent refresher.

 Value Added Items

 - Most recent TLVs® and BEI® from ACGIH®

 - Most recent AIHA® ERPG and WEEL Handbook PDF Publication